Anurag1101/Tweet4U/README.md

 - **Submit a pull request with a description of your changes.**

-License
+## License:

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the `MIT License` - see the LICENSE file for details.

 Acknowledgments
 Django: For the powerful framework that helps in rapid web development.